wangw05/more-honey/README.md

 7. What __Major Challenges__ do you anticipate?
-  The challenges we anticipate are the difficulty coming up with a creative way to protray the data.
+  The challenges we anticipate are the difficulty coming up with a creative way to portray the data.

-8. __Questions__ we will be answering
-  The questions we will be answering will be how much the average price of honey is in a state, or which state produces the most honey.